The Best VPNs for Japan

 - Great mobile apps

-- 12 servers with static IP addresses in Japan
+- 62 servers with regular static IP addresses in Japan

 - 30-day money-back guarantee